Dennis Van der Meer: Career

 At the age of nineteen, Van der Meer took part in the South African Davis Cup trials but was unsuccessful.
 He then decided to focus on coaching and started working in the Johannesburg area, where he soon made a name for himself.

 In 1961 Van der Meer emigrated to the United States where he settled in California and taught at the Berkeley Tennis Club.
 It was at this time that Dennis changed his surname from Van der Merwe to Van der Meer.
-In the early 1970s he went to South Carolina where he bought property on Hilton Head Island in order to set up a tennis academy and founded the Van Der Meer Tennis University in 1973, the Professional Tennis Registry in 1976, and the Professional Tennis Registry Foundation in 1978.
+In the early 1970s he went to South Carolina where he bought property on Hilton Head Island in order to set up a tennis academy and founded the Van Der Meer TennisUniversity in 1973, the Professional Tennis Registry in 1976, and the Professional Tennis Registry Foundation in 1978.

 At the academy he coached numerous players, from junior level to professional.
 His coaching included assisting both Margaret Court and Billie Jean King during the "Battle of the Sexes" with Bobby Riggs.
 He also regularly acted as the coach for Amanda Coetzer and under his guidance, Coetzer reached third place in the WTA rankings.

+As president of the USPTR, Van der Meer traveled extensively around the world, holding training workshops for coaches under his TennisUniversity business, then certifying them into the USPTR using USPTR testers.